 There are no entry fees charged on investments.
 Where stock market-listed investments are recommended, standard brokerage will be charged on a purchase or sale of the investment.
 This is charged at 0.55% of the transaction value (with a minimum fee of $55).

-CIPL has a web based client portal which enables clients to view their portfolios online.
+For clients who invest using our proprietary Portfolio Administration Service, we have a web based client portal which enables clients to view their portfolios online.
 Clients are able to run taxation, income and performance reports that are required for management and taxation purposes.
 These reports show the original purchase price of each investment and the current price and are available for downloading at the end of each quarter.

 The reports include distribution reports, income and expenses reports, investment transactions, realised gains/losses, mark-to-market and income summaries.